twitter/pelikan/README.md

 Pelikan is file-first when it comes to configurations, and currently is config-file only.
-You can create a new config file following the examples included under the `template` directory.
+You can create a new config file following the examples included under the `config` directory.

 **Tip**: to get a list of config options for each executable, use `-c` option:
 ```sh